Gerdagithub/migrant-info-platform/README.md

 3. **Ask questions using the chatbot**
-   A chatbot assistant is always visible at the bottom of the screen.
+   A chatbot assistant is always accessible at the bottom of the screen.
+Conversations are preserved during the user's session.
+If the chat is long, the interface automatically scrolls to the latest message each time the chat is opened.

    Users can ask questions like:
    - “How do I register at Sodra?”
    - “What documents do I need to extend my permit?”
    - “How can I declare income earned abroad?”

    The chatbot currently responds using information from [micenter.lt](https://lithuania.iom.int/), and is planned to expand with more sources.
+The video below demonstrates that when the user clicks on a link, they are redirected (in a new tab) to the original source - in this case, the Micenter website section about taxes.

    <img width="1912" height="943" alt="image" src="https://github.com/user-attachments/assets/6f119b92-e17f-4e98-b330-041958e5b4be" />